neverinstall/kubeglass/README.md

 1. Attach to the kernel's syscall tracepoints
 2. Monitor the `write` system call for the target process
 3. Capture the data being written to file descriptors
+4. Send events from the kernel to user-space via a high-performance eBPF ring buffer
-4. Format and display the data in real-time
+5. Display the data in a real-time, interactive terminal UI

 This approach is minimally invasive, with very low overhead compared to traditional debugging or tracing tools.